 Extensions of benefits are granted to eligible unemployed individuals who have exhausted their standard benefits during a period when Arizona is experiencing high statewide unemployment.
 In this event, the state will make an announcement regarding the extended benefit period and will notify eligible beneficiaries of their extended benefits via mail.

-Unemployment Benefits and Federal Income Taxes in Arizona
+Learn About Unemployment Benefits and Federal Income Taxes in Arizona

 By law, Arizona federal unemployment benefits must be reported in tax returns by every beneficiary who received benefits.
 At the end of every year, you will receive a statement (Form 1099-G), which will state the total amount of benefits you received that year.